Supreme Leader blames Iran's 'enemies' for deadly protests

 Days of violence

 The protests have become the biggest challenge to the Iranian government's authority since mass demonstrations in 2009.
-Around 450 people have been arrested over the past three days, according to state media.
+About 450 people have been arrested over the past three days, according to state media.

 The rallies began Thursday over the country's stagnant economy and rising living costs, but they developed into a broader outcry against the government and intensified over the weekend.
 Many of the protesters are young Iranians tired of the lack of economic opportunity in the country.